 Jered brushed off his jeans, knowing the dumpster was not responsible for their dirtiness.
 “I lost something

 inside.”
-He picked up the CD player.
+He picked up the DVD player.

 “I wasn’t searching for food.”